sean-horton/ImageViewer/README.md

 ### Image Formats

-Currently only jpeg images are supported.
+Currently only jpeg and png images are supported.
 To add other image formats a `ImageLoader` and `TypeDefinition` need to be added in `com.onebyte_llc.imageviewer.backend.image`.
 Then the new `ImageLoader`  needs to be registered in the